 One of the top reasons why STD testing without insurance can be expensive is due to the doctor’s office visit.
-Depending on the clinic, this cost can range from $50 to $250.
+Depending on the clinic, this cost can climb up to $250.

 The cost might go up, depending on what type of tests are being undertaken.
 Sexually transmitted infections require a physical examination by the physician.
 Sometimes, additional tests might also be needed, which can increase the cost.

 Certain lab tests may be necessary in order to diagnose and treat a potential infection properly.
 They include a urine sample, blood work, and a swab test.
-These tests can cost anywhere between $50 and $500.
+These tests can cost up to $500.
 The cost depends on the test and the lab performing it.

 After diagnosis, a patient might need to get prescribed medication to treat infections or other conditions.
 The cost of these prescriptions varies depending on the type of drug and the dosage.
 In some cases, doctors may recommend over-the-counter (OTC) medications.
 These must be considered when estimating the total cost of STD testing without insurance.